-Travelling by yourself can give you the space and time to have a close look at your life.
+Traveling by yourself can give you space and time to have a close look at your life.
 It can be a personal journey of reflection as well as a relaxing way to take a break from the everyday demands of life.

 Related post – 12 Thought-Provoking Travel Quotes

 When I tell people I travel alone they sometimes say – I could never do that.